-- i.
-Before giving a gift, engaging in client entertainment or reimbursing customer travel expenses, make sure you understand applicable legal requirements, the client's own rules and MicroSave corporate and business guidelines. - ii.
-That records of such expenditures accurately reflect the true nature of the transaction. - iii.
-That you never offer a business courtesy such as a gift, contribution or entertainment, under circumstances that might create the appearance of an impropriety. - iv.
-That you never offer, promise, pay or authorise anything of value (such as money, goods or services) to a government official or employee of a client institution to obtain or retain an improper advantage.
+- That before giving a gift, engaging in client entertainment or reimbursing customer travel expenses, you understand applicable legal requirements, the client's own rules, and MSC corporate and business guidelines. - That records of such expenditures accurately reflect the true nature of the transaction. - That you never offer a business courtesy such as a gift, contribution or entertainment, under circumstances that might create the appearance of an impropriety.

-v.
-Never give a gratuity or other payment to government officials or employees to expedite a routine administrative or business action.
-Some national laws that prohibit bribery or similar payments may except "facilitating payments" for the purposes of expediting a routine administrative or business action.
-At MicroSave we strongly discourage any acts of bribery or payments that are illegal or unlawful.
+- That you never offer, promise, pay or authorize anything of value (such as money, goods or services) to a government official or employee of a client institution to obtain or retain an improper advantage. - That you never give a gratuity or other payment to government officials or employees to expedite a routine administrative or business action.
+Some national laws that prohibit bribery or similar payments may accept "facilitating payments" for the purposes of expediting a routine administrative or business action.
+At MSC, we strongly discourage any acts of bribery or payments that are illegal or unlawful.
 Even in those cases where facilitation payments are conditionally permissible, you need to take the express approval of your Regional Managing Director before making any such payment.